Cookie been trying to get me to eat something all day.

 The incident occurred just three days after a new law took effect, strengthening the right of Texans to use deadly force to protect themselves and their property.

-The musician Jeffrey Carter Albrecht, 34, keyboardist with Eddie Brickell and the new Bohemians and the Dallas rock band Sorta, was shot in the head after he startled a man and his wife about 4 a.m. by pounding and kicking at their back door.
+The musician Jeffrey Carter Albrecht, 34, keyboardist with Eddie Brickell and the new Bohemians in the Dallas rock band Sorta, was shot in the head after he startled a man and his wife about 4 a.m. by pounding and kicking at their back door.

 The neighbor, who has not been identified by the cops, was awakened by his wife's screams that someone was breaking into their home, according to the police report.

-But when the pounding continued, he fired through the top of the door.
+The man yelled for the person to go away, this rocker, but when the pounding continued, he fired through the top of the door.

 Mr. Albrecht, about 6'5, was stuck in the head.